LuviKunG/LuviKunG/README.md

 - Won 2nd Prize of Popular Vote from Thai Game Jam 2013.
 - Using RPG Maker XP with Ruby Script.
 - Available download for free on [Global Game Jam Achieved Website (2013)](http://2013-server.globalgamejam.org/2013/color-my-heart)

+## Other works

+### Home Sweet Home EP.2

+**Thai Mythology horror game**

+- Started a prototype using Unreal Engine 4.22.
+- Exit the prototype team later, and start 'NUMBER 6' project.

+### NUMBER 6

+**Virtual-reality of First person action shooting using HTC Vive**

+- Developed using Unreal Engine 4.22 which internal customize engine called 'Thor' for VR Games.
+- Developed motion tracking system which able to grab stuff and throw, shoot the gun and using light saber to deflect an incoming bullets.
+- Designed and developed during development process.
+- This project isn't finish and canceled by Game Director.

 # Contacts